ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 This EAD item is non-critical, i.e., it can be ignored by the receiving peer.
 The EAD item is OPTIONAL to implement.

-Example: assuming ead\_label 1 and the AS Request Creation Hints CBOR map containing one element with key 1 and with value the CBOR text string encoding "coap://www.example.com/token" (i.e., the absolute URI of the /token endpoint at the AS), the non-critical EAD item in the first EDHOC message from RS to C is as follows:
+Example: assuming ead\_label 1 and AS Request Creation Hints CBOR map containing one element with key 1 and with value the CBOR text string encoding "coap://www.example.com/token" (i.e., the absolute URI of the /token endpoint at the AS), the non-critical EAD item in the first EDHOC message from RS to C is as follows:

 ~~~~~~~~~~~ cbor-diag
 1, h'a101781c636f61703a2f2f7777772e6578616d706c652e636f6d2f746f6b656e'